Building a Strong Bond With Your Dog

 Common Bonding Mistakes to Avoid

 Even the most loving owners can make mistakes that inadvertently weaken the relationship.
-Be sure to avoid:
+To maintain a strong bond, try to avoid:

 • Using punishment instead of consistent, positive reinforcement.